 Medicare Supplement Plans

-What Is a Medicare Supplement Plan (also known as Medigap Insurance)
+What Is a Medicare Supplement Insurance Plan (also known as Medigap Insurance)

 As you may know, Medicare does not cover everything 100%.
 So, some people opt to purchase what’s called a Medicare Supplement Plan (sometimes called Medigap insurance).
 This Medigap insurance is private health insurance that helps fill in the “gaps” when Medicare doesn’t cover everything (copayments, deductibles, etc.) This saves people from high medical bills when Medicare doesn’t cover everything.